glic3rinu/passlib/docs/lib/passlib.context.rst

 Configuration Errors
 --------------------
-The following errors may be raised when creating a :class:`!CryptContext` instance via any of it's constructors, or when updating the configuration of an existing
+The following errors may be raised when creating a :class:`!CryptContext` instance via any of its constructors, or when updating the configuration of an existing
 instance:

 :raises ValueError: